 c) MBRS Portal:

-DataTracks has over 13 years of experience in reporting financial statements for registered companies and have prepared more than 160,000 compliance reports for clients all over the world, including in the US, the UK, Singapore, India, South Africa and the EU.
-DataTracks is part of the International XBRL consortium and has extensive knowledge in the preparation and validation of XBRL reports.
-You may reach our team at the contact address provided below for any information or support you need on the Malaysia XBRL filing requirements.
+DataTracks has over 13 years of experience reporting financial statements for registered companies and has prepared more than 160,000 compliance reports for clients worldwide, including in the US, the UK, Singapore, India, South Africa and the EU.
+DataTracks is part of the International XBRL consortium and has extensive knowledge in preparing and validating XBRL reports.
+You may contact our team at the contact address provided below for any information or support on the Malaysia XBRL filing requirements.